annalithell/nsispy/README.md

  `nsispy` is a Python library and CLI tool for inspecting and analyzing NSIS (Nullsoft Scriptable Install System) `.exe` files.

 ## Features
+- Extract `.exe` files using 7-Zip.

 TO BE CONTINUED

 ## Installation

+### Dependencies
+- 7-Zip must be installed on you system.
+You can download it from the official website: https://www.7-zip.org/

 TO BE CONTINUED